ranfysvalle02/mdb-gnome/README.md

 If an experiment doesn't define a route for `/` and doesn't have a `static/index.html` file, g.nome serves a default info page using the experiment's metadata from the database.
 This is a helpful safety net for API-only experiments or experiments still under development.

-This hierarchy means you can build any kind of web project, from a simple API to a full server-rendered app with custom templates, and the g.nome engine will instantly know how to host it, secure it, and sandbox its data.
+This hierarchy means you can build any kind of web project, from a simple API to a full server-rendered app with custom templates.
+The g.nome engine will instantly know how to host it, secure it, and sandbox its data.

 ---